Investigations

 Test

-Genetic testing for a specific pathogenic variant can be carried out, if known; germline multigene panel testing is recommended if the variant is unknown.[49][75]
+Genetic testing for a specific pathogenic variant can be carried out, if known; germline multigene panel testing is recommended if the pathogenic variant is unknown or if personal and/or family history suggests involvement of more than one pathogenic variant.[63][101]
 Selection of the specific multigene panel should take into account the patient's personal and family history.
 Results can inform prognosis and may highlight risk among family members.

 For specific criteria for genetic counseling and testing, see Primary invasive breast cancer.